Engee User Libraries

 Clearly structure large libraries by subject, block type, etc.

-files in the specified folders, add the root library folder to Path via path editor and your hierarchy will appear in the block library window.
+files in the specified folders, add the root folder of the library to the path via path editor, and your hierarchy will appear in the block library.